jeromeabel/oc-p13-argentbank/README.md

 And open the browser at this address : http://localhost:5173/

-You can provide these data to get access to the profile page :
+You can provide these data to get access to the profile page : `steve@rogers.com` / `password456`
-- Email: `steve@rogers.com`,
-- Password: `password456`

-Note that you can also check the "Remember me" checkbox to store your authentification data.
+Note that you can also check the "Remember me" checkbox to store your authentication data.
 If you want to clear those, you need to click on the "Logout" button.

 Have a try Steve !